 Drive: Fractional horsepower motor and gear reducer, with speed changed by variable frequency controller and self-adjusting multilink belt around outside of rotor.

-Comply with NEMA designation, temperature rating, service factor, enclosure type, and efficiency requirements for motors specified in Division 23 Section "Common Motor Requirements for HVAC Equipment."
+Comply with NEMA designation, temperature rating, service factor, enclosure type, and efficiency requirements for motors specified in Section [_______].

 Motor Sizes: Minimum size as indicated.
 If not indicated, large enough so driven load will not require motor to operate in service factor range above 1.0.